 Preparing For Arrival In Canada!

-You must have health insurance for the full duration of your visa.
+You must have travel insurance for the FULL duration of your visa.
 If you only get 1 year of insurance, you will only be given a 1-year visa.
-I went with True Traveller who are one of the few companies that offer travel insurance for a continuous 2 year period.
+I went with True Traveller, who are one of the few companies that offer travel insurance for a continuous 2 year period.
 I paid about £500 for 2 years (this was the cheapest I found), so factor this into your budget.
 You can't just get regular cheap insurance, as most travel insurance only covers you for short trips up to 90 days.
 This article from Moving2Canada has a good overview of insurance providers that may be helpful.